Interview Questions159

 Interview Question #1Easy

-3. Scale.
-The combined entity has over 100 million customer accounts, over $250 billion in consumer loans, and a top-5 US credit card franchise.
+3. Scale and vertical integration.
+Combining an issuing bank with a payment network creates a vertically integrated platform.
+The combined Capital One-Discover entity has over 100 million customer accounts, over $250 billion in consumer loans, and a top-5 US credit card franchise.

 Explore More